Robomous/openhd_map_viewer/README.md

     ```
   - map_config.yaml (TEMPORARY): may contain `map_origin` for E/N/U normalization and optional RPY.
 This is intended to be loaded via the component UI file loader and is not required for startup.

-- Deprecated:
-  - public/hd_maps/current/config.json is no longer used.
-Provide URLs via component props or use the in-viewer file loader.

 ## Module Structure

 The OpenHD Map Viewer is organized as a self-contained module for easy decoupling: